OpenMaine/maineballot/astro/src/content/posts/2018-11-06-Q4_University.md

 ---
 title: 'Question 4: University of Maine'
+excerpt: >-
-excerpt: This approved measure allows the state to borrow $49 million to improve University of Maine campuses.
+  This approved measure allows the state to borrow $49 million to improve University of Maine campuses.
-election: 2018-11-06
+electionDate: 2018-11-06
 header:
   overlay_image: ../../assets/img/2018_11/Question4_University.jpg
   teaser: ../../assets/img/2018_11/Question4_University.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Students at graduation in caps and gowns
 search: true
-categories:
-  - November 2018 Election
+election: november-2018-election
 tags:
-  - Education
+  - education
-  - Bond
+  - bond
-  - Passed
+  - passed
+yes_vote: >-
-yes_vote: I support borrowing money for University of Maine facility and infrastructure upgrades.
+  I support borrowing money for University of Maine facility and infrastructure upgrades.
+no_vote: >-
-no_vote: I do not want to borrow money for University of Maine facility and infrastructure upgrades.
+  I do not want to borrow money for University of Maine facility and infrastructure upgrades.
-last_modified_at: 2019-01-07 T08:06:00-05:00
+lastModifiedDate: 2019-01-07
 ---

 ## Results